adriennedao/project2_recipe_app/README.md

 INTRODUCTION:

-   - First Full-Stack web application using rails framework-
+   - First Full-Stack web application using rails framework

    - The app consisted of 2 models